AFAgarap/wisconsin-breast-cancer/README.md

 ![](https://img.shields.io/badge/license-Apache--2.0-blue.svg)
 [![PyPI](https://img.shields.io/pypi/pyversions/Django.svg)]()

+*Note*: This repository is retired and will not be ported to use TF2.
+However, you may use this as a reference in doing so.

 *This paper was presented at the 2nd International Conference on Machine Learning and Soft Computing (ICMLSC) in Phu Quoc Island, Vietnam last February 2-4, 2018.*

 The full paper on this project may be read at [arXiv.org](http://arxiv.org/abs/1711.07831).